threatify/arango-orm/README.rst

 Version 0.3.1
 -------------

-- Query.first() method implementation to return the first record that matches the query
+- Query.first() and Query.one() methods implementation to return the first record that matches the query

 Version 0.3
 -----------